Breaking down plumbing drain systems: A basic explanation

 What can cause clogs to the drains of plumbing?

-Clogs can result from hair build-up or soap scum, food particles, or other debris.
+Clogs can be caused by hair build-up food particles, soap scum or other particles.

-Regularly cleaning your plumbing can prevent clogs from forming.
-It is a good idea to wash your drains every couple of months.
+Regular cleaning can help prevent clogs from forming.
+It’s a good idea to wash your drains every few months.

-Foul odors can be a sign of a problem with your draining system for your plumbing.
-It’s recommended to have it checked by a professional in order to fix the issue.
+Odors that are foul can be an indication of a problem with your draining system for your plumbing.
+It is recommended to have it checked by a professional who can fix the problem.